-When the Schwinn A40 elliptical machine hit the market a few years back, I remember thinking, at last, one of the top 3 companies have finally produced a decent affordable elliptical.
+When the Schwinn A40 elliptical machine hit the market a few years back, I remember thinking, at last, one of the top 3 companies has finally produced a decent affordable elliptical.

 Fixed handles are also important if you want to focus entirely on a lower-body workout, you’ll need the fixed set of the handles to grip onto.
 Secondly, the monitor screen was too small and proved hard to read.